 Q3 — How do I measure refactor success?

-Track coupling metrics, cyclomatic complexity and bug/rollback rates.
-Monitor test run times and deployment confidence as you roll out changes incrementally.
+Track coupling metrics, cyclomatic complexity, bug and rollback rates, test run times, and deployment confidence as you roll out changes incrementally.

 Key Takeaways